-- 1 Lack of communication between the crew. - A refuse vehicle is a mobile factory; there are people undertaking different tasks within and all-round the vehicle at all times and clear communication is essential to ensure a safe working environment is maintained. - 2 Human error remains the single greatest accident cause be that from familiarity with route and operations, lack of attention and focus or making assumptions rather than checking and communicating with the crew.
+- 1 Lack of communication between the crew. - A refuse vehicle is a mobile factory; there are people always undertaking different tasks within and all-round the vehicle and clear communication is essential to ensure a safe working environment is maintained. - 2 Human error remains the single greatest accident cause be that from familiarity with route and operations, lack of attention and focus (distraction) or making assumptions rather than checking and communicating with the crew.
 Less common causes that emerged from discussions, but still important were ineffective PPE, lack of visibility and medical conditions. - 3 Lack of or ineffective training in reversing and what to do in the event of a collision or incident.
-Drivers at both ends of the experience spectrum can have an impact newly qualified drivers may lack confidence whilst experienced drivers may be complacent. - 4 Agency drivers and operatives were of particular concern.
+Drivers at both ends of the experience spectrum can have an impact newly qualified drivers may lack confidence whilst experienced drivers may be complacent or over-confident. - 4 Agency drivers and operatives were of particular concern.
 Undertaking robust checks when on-boarding new agency staff is vital to ensure the safety of both the crew and the public.
-It is important that agency workers understand the policy and procedures of YOUR organisation as this may differ from their last assignment. - 5 Accommodating for adverse weather conditions and adapting your 'normal operation' if you have difficult driving conditions, poor visibility, speed restrictions etc. was raised by delegates as an important consideration. - 6 Narrow roads and cul-de-sacs can pose just as many hazards for refuse crews as fast-flowing main roads.
+It is important that agency workers understand the policy and procedures of the organisation as these may differ from their last assignment. - 5 Accommodating for adverse weather conditions and adapting 'normal operations' if there are difficult driving conditions, poor visibility, speed restrictions etc. is an important consideration. - 6 Narrow roads and cul-de-sacs can pose just as many hazards for refuse crews as fast-flowing main roads.
 There can be a lack of empathy by other road users who are keen to continue their journey, particularly considering the usual time of day for collection is early morning.
-Street furniture can also create difficulties for manoeuvring refuse vehicles and low speed accidents with such obstacles is not uncommon.
+Street furniture can also create difficulties for manoeuvring refuse vehicles and low speed accidents with such obstacles is common.